mrknmc/ug4/slip/report.md

 ### Uploads

-The user can view information about all the uploads that are in the system and associated meta-data such as who uploaded them, which location they were uploaded from, and date when they were uploaded:
+The user can view information about all the measurement uploads that are in the system and associated meta-data such as who uploaded them, which location they were uploaded from, and date when they were uploaded:

 ![List of Uploads](img/uploads.png "List of Uploads")

-The user can also perform actions on uploads i.e. view the raw data associated with an upload, delete an upload or view the location of the upload on a map:
+The user can also perform actions on uploads i.e. view the raw data associated with an upload, delete an upload, and view the location of the upload on a map:

 ![Location of an Upload](img/map.png "Location of an Upload")